Set up access lists in the Requesty Console.

 You can attach an access list when you create a new API key, or attach (or change) one later on an existing key.
 A list attached directly to a key overrides any group list, so use this when you want a single workload (for example, a production agent) to be more restricted than the rest of the group.
 When creating a key.
 Go to API Keys, click Create API Key, and pick a list in the Access List field.
 Leave it as No access list (no model restrictions) if you do not want to restrict the key.
 On existing keys.
 In the API Keys page, select one or more rows.
 The bulk action bar at the bottom of the page lets you pick an access list from the dropdown and click Attach.
 Attaching the same list to many keys at once is the fastest way to roll out a new policy.

 Detaching an access list from an API key does not open the key up to every model.
-It falls back to the group list, and then to the organization Approved Models, in that order.
+It falls back to the group list, then the group default access list, and then the organization Approved Models, in that order.

 How tools see your access list